vulk29/Solving_BP_R/content/tutorials/tutorial2/_index.md

 NB.
 You dont learn how to do data science by reading.
 Write in the code yourselves.
 Run it.
 Fix it, if there are bugs.
 Modify it.

-* 3. Once you are done, click on this link (LINK) and fill in the survey.
+* 3. Once you are done, click on this link (https://forms.gle/YuaC179c8KjDNDuS6) and fill in the survey.
 * 4. Join in on zoom on Friday Sept 18 at 12.00.
 Zoom link is on Blackboard.